-Coherent Instructional:Summarize the coherent instructional system trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Coherent Instructional:Summarize the Our teachers teach the standards and consistently participate in coherent instructional system trends and collaborative planning.
+We find that our students and their data sources patterns observed by the team while (GMAS and iReady) did not align as we'd expected. iReady completing this section of the report. demonstrated good growth but didn't translate to the same for Georgia What are the important trends and Milestones.
+We recognize the need to increase the rigor and patterns that will support the identification opportunities for application of learning in real-life scenarios. of student, teacher, and leader needs?